Table of Contents

 What’s the difference between Source-to-Pay vs Procure-to-Pay?

-The primary difference between Source to Pay and Procure to Pay is the scope of each model.
+The primary difference between Source-to-Pay and Procure-to-Pay is the scope of each model.
 Procure-to-Pay is focused solely on the procurement process, while Source-to-Pay encompasses the entire sourcing lifecycle, from supplier selection to contract management.

 The benefit of the more holistic approach offered by Source-to-Pay is that it can lead to cost savings and efficiencies throughout the entire organization, not just in the procurement department.

-However, this comprehensive approach can also be a drawback, as the Source-to-Pay model can be inflexible, and may not be suitable for all organizations, as it can be difficult to tailor the model to specific needs.
+However, this comprehensive approach can also be a drawback, as the Source-to-Pay system can be inflexible, and may not be suitable for all organizations, as it can be difficult to tailor the model to specific needs.

-This means that source-to-pay can be more suited to organizations with a complex sourcing process, while procure-to-pay may be better for those with a simpler procurement process.
+This means that source-to-pay can be more suited to organizations with a complex sourcing process, while Procure-to-pay may be better for those with a simpler procurement process.

 The table below summarizes the key differences between the two models: